-2R or Independent Authorizers
+Independent Authorizers

-Although most authorizers are school districts, some other entities are permitted by state law to authorize charter schools.
-These entities include UW-Milwaukee, MATC, Common Council of the City of Milwaukee, and UW-Parkside.
-These independent chartering entities are often referred to as 2R authorizers because §118.40 (2r) is the statute that refers to these entities.
+Although most authorizers are school districts, there are other entities that state law permits to authorize charter schools.
+These entities include UW-Milwaukee, Milwaukee Area Technical College, Common Council of the City of Milwaukee, and UW-Parkside.
+These independent chartering entities are often referred to as 2r authorizers because §118.40 (2r) is the statute that grants authorizing authority to these entities.

-During the 2013-2014 school year, there were a total of 23 independent (2R) charter schools in operation in Wisconsin.
+During the 2014-2015 school year, there was a total of 23 independent (2r) charter schools in operation in Wisconsin.
 Table 3 shows a list of these schools and their authorizers.